YapingZ/CovidVisualization_Tableau/README.md

 We saved these four parts of data into 4 excel files, and imported them into Tableau.
 Then we analysised these data in Tabluea, and visualized them into one dashboard.

+You can view the dashboard by click: https://public.tableau.com/app/profile/yaping0318/viz/Covid-19dataanalysis_16630463037570/Dashboard1?publish=yes

 ![image]([https://github.com/YapingZ/CovidVisualization_Tableau/blob/main/Covid19_Tableau.jpeg)